-So, getting down to the business part.
-This Roasted Garlic White Bean Hummus, one word … de-lish!
+This Roasted Garlic White Bean Hummus is, in a word … de-lish!

 First off if you’ve never made roasted garlic before, get on it, it is incredible.
 I actually did a tutorial on how to roast garlic a couple months back so now you really have no excuse!